Read More

 Routine is great, but your body’s needs may change over time.
 Check in with yourself regularly to see if your settings still feel effective.

 Pumping in a calm setting can make a world of difference.
 Studies confirm that oxytocin, the hormone responsible for milk letdown, flows better when you’re relaxed (Uvnäs-Moberg et al., 1998).
 Grab some water, a snack, and your favorite playlist.
+Some mothers find relief and relaxation through methods like a warm bath, which can facilitate milk letdown.

 At Rooted Maternal Wellness, we help parents navigate pump options, troubleshoot settings, and feel confident about their milk production journey.
 Need personalized help?
 Book a consult today!